cooper/quiki/doc/markdown.md

 quiki can serve content rendered from [Markdown](https://en.wikipedia.org/wiki/Markdown).

-Markdown files are stored alongside `.page` files within the page directory as defined by the [`dir.page`](configuration.md#dir) directive.
+Markdown files are stored alongside `.page` files within the wiki page directory.
 They are identified by the `.md` file extension.

 Rather than simply injecting the Markdown content as HTML, quiki translates Markdown files to the quiki source language on the fly.
 Although this